-Why you need a Data Protection Officer in light of GDPR
+Why you Need a Data Protection Officer

 This is an interesting one – because for many businesses this formal requirement is not compulsory, and therefore may be something that was dismissed early on in the preparations.
 But, is that the right answer, especially given that the appointment of a DPO can still be made voluntarily?